Purple Cabbage carries loads of nutrients and it is amazingly poor in calorific value, hence making it an ideal ingredient for weight watchers.

-- It is a good source of minerals as Potassium, Iron, Calcium, Magnesium, Phosphorus, and Copper.
+- Purple cabbage is a good source of minerals as Potassium, Iron, Calcium, Magnesium, Phosphorus, and Copper.

-- It is a rich source of antioxidants Anthocyanin, Sulforaphane, and Kaempferol.
+- It also contains high amount of antioxidants such as Anthocyanin, Sulforaphane, and Kaempferol.

 - Purple cabbage benefits in health issues related to inflammation, pain and swelling in joints.

-- It reduces intensity of Pitta inflammation disorder such as skin rashes and Psoriasis.
+- It reduces intensity of Pitta dosha inflammation or heat related disorder such as skin rashes and Psoriasis.

-- High levels of Potassium in purple cabbage helps regulate high blood pressure level.
+- High levels of Potassium in purple cabbage also help to regulate high blood pressure level.
 This prevents the risk of hypertension.

 - Purple Cabbage contains good amounts of bone strengthening nutrients such as Calcium, Vitamin K, Vitamin A, and Vitamin C.

 - It promotes bone metabolism and prevents bone loss.